-4) MSTxRST(--): The MSTxRST topology aggregation procedure, discussed in [2], represents a network by an aggregated graph of at most (x + 1)n edges.
-The edges in the aggregated graph are the union of a minimum spanning tree (MST) of a clique that is built from the shortest paths of the original graph and x or more random spanning trees (RSTs) of this clique.
-For instance, in MST2RST, the aggregated graph has 3n edges.
-This method had the lowest distance distortion among the aggregation methods considered in [2], and our comparison was done using the C-code used in that work.
+4) MSTxRST (--): The MSTxRST topology aggregation procedure, discussed in [22], represent a network by an aggregated graph of at most (x + 1)n edges.
+The edges in the aggregated graph are the union of a minimum spanning tree (MST) of a clique that is built from the shortest paths of the original graph, and x or more Random spanning trees (RST) of this clique.
+For instance in MST2RST the aggregated graph has 3n edges.
+This method had the lowest distance distortion among the aggregation methods considered in [22], and our comparison was done using the C-code used there.

-5) KK89 Force Directed Graph Drawing (-o-): This algorithm was used for a different purpose, that is, to create a straight-line drawing of a graph with as much symmetry as possible.
+5) KK89 Force Directed Graph Drawing $(-\infty)$: This algorithm was used for a different purpose, that is to create a straight-line drawing of a graph with as much symmetry as possible.
 The mechanical model of this algorithm, called spring embedder, resembles our model.
-The drawing process simulates mechanical systems, where vertices are replaced by rings and edges are replaced by springs.
+The drawing process simulate a mechanical systems, where vertices are replaced by rings, and edges are replaced by springs.
 Many attempts were made to draw graphs utilizing the spring model.
-However, in most of these attempts, springs connect only between neighbor vertices, and the spring original length is set to the corresponding edge length.
-We did limited testing of BBS in which forces were considered only between neighboring nodes and verified that it did not converge well for simulated metric graphs of medium sizes, that is 50-100 nodes.
-Thus, all of the embedding methods compared here take as their input the clique built from the shortest paths of the input graph.
+However, in most of these attempts spring connect only between neighbor vertices, and the spring original length is set to the corresponding edge length.
+We did limited testing of BBS in which forces were considered only between neighboring nodes, and verified it did not converge well for simulated metric graph of medium sizes, that is 50-100 nodes.
+Thus, all the embedding methods compared here take as their input the clique built from the shortest paths of the input graph.

-The first attempt to model such a clique with springs is due to Kamada and Kawai [11].
-We decided to compare Kamada and Kawai, because their KK89 algorithm is simple, and its embedding error function is same as ours in phase 2, except that Δ{ij}^2 replaces the denominator in (11).
+The first attempt to model such clique with springs, is due to Kamada and Kawai [12].
+We decided to compare Kamada and Kawai, because their KK89 algorithm is simple, and its embedding error function is same as ours in phase 2, except that Δ{ij}^2 replaces the denominator in Eq.
+(26).
 We set the algorithm constants as follows:

-$$L_0 = 10$$

-$$K = 1$$

-$$\epsilon = 0.00001$$
+$K = 1,$ $\epsilon = 0.00001$